dustinpfister/blog_posts/_posts/js-javascript-option.md

 ## 1 - JavaScript Option constructor basic example.

-The javaScript Option constructor can be used as an alternative to document.createElement and given the additional parameters that can eb given to it, it can also result in a more concise solution when it comes to create Option elements for a select element.
+The javaScript Option constructor can be used as an alternative to document.createElement and given the additional parameters that can be given to it, it can also result in a more concise solution when it comes to create Option elements for a select element.

 Here I have some very basic example of both general options when it comes to creating an option element with javaScript, as well as some options when it comes to how to append such and element to a select element.